ffxi-mods/Sublimation/README.md

 Next, Login to FFXI with your both characters.
 This should set the correct window titles.

 Finally, run the compiled executable as administrator (right-click -> Run as administrator).
-If you don't run as administrator key binds won't be detected properly while FFXI is active. ***This last step is important for the program to work properly!!***
+If you don't run as administrator, key binds won't be detected properly while FFXI is active. ***This last step is important for the program to work properly!!***

 ## Hotkey Reference